Vadym Meller: Work

-After returning to Kiev in 1915, he worked at easel and monumental painting, graphic design, and costume design.
+After returning to Kyiv in 1915, he worked at easel and monumental painting, graphic design, and costume design.
 His transition to scenography as his main field of artistic activity took place in the post-revolutionary years.
 From 1918–1921, he worked with scenographer and dancer Bronislava Nijinska (Vaslav Nijinsky's sister) in her ballet studio.
-In end of this period he became a professor in The National Academy of Fine Arts and Architecture.
+In end of this period he became a professor in the National Academy of Fine Arts and Architecture.

-In 1922, Les Kurbas invited V. Meller to the recently founded Berezil' theater.
+In 1922, Les Kurbas invited V. Meller to the recently founded Berezil Theatre.

 In 1925, V. Meller, together with Sonia Terk, Alexandra Exter, and Nathan Altman, participated in Exposition Internationale des Modernes (Art Deco) in Paris.There, Meller was awarded a gold medal for his scenic design of the Berezil' theater.
 That same year, V.Meller participated in the International Theater Exposition in New York.